Doug Beattie: Early life

 Beattie was born in 1965 in a military base in Hampshire; his father was a warrant officer in the Royal Ulster Rifles, a regiment of the British Army.
 The family returned to Portadown, County Armagh, Northern Ireland, when he was 10 following the ending of his father's regular service.
-The family moved into a house in Union Street, in the densely-populated Edgarstown area on the outskirts of the town centre.
+The family, which included Beattie and 5 siblings, moved into a house in Union Street, part of loyalist Edgarstown, an area on the outskirts of the town centre.

-Beattie's mother died young, leaving his father (who had by this time enlisted with the Ulster Defence Regiment) to raise him, his three sisters and two brothers.
-At the age of 15 he accidentally shot a friend when the two of them found Beattie Snr's personal protection weapon and were playing with it.
-Although shot in the head, his friend recovered.
+Beattie's mother died young, leaving his father (who had by this time enlisted with the Ulster Defence Regiment) to raise him, his 2 brothers and 3 sisters having already left the home.
+This was a particularly difficult time for Beattie as his father turned to alcohol to deal with his grief.

+Beattie attended the Hart memorial Primary school before moving to Clounagh Junior High School.
+He further, as part of the two-tier Dickson Plan, moved to the Portadown Technical College at the age of 14.

+Feeling completely disenfranchised from education in Northern Ireland and the lack of parental guidance he left formal school education at the age of 16.
+He has no formal educational qualifications.

 Military career

-At the age of 16, in 1982, Beattie joined the Royal Irish Rangers and following training was posted to the 2nd Battalion who were stationed in Wavell Barracks, Berlin.
+At the age of 16, in 1982, Beattie joined the Royal Irish Rangers and following training in at the Junior Soldiers Battalion in Taunton, Somerset, he was posted to the 2nd Battalion who were stationed in Wavell Barracks, Berlin.

-In over 28 years of service, he rose to the rank of Warrant Officer First Class (WO1) and was appointed regimental sergeant major.
-During that time he served in Bosnia, Kosovo, Iraq and Northern Ireland, being awarded the General Officer NI commendation, the Queen's Commendation for Bravery (for saving the lives of enemy soldiers) and the NATO Meritorious Service Medal.
+In over 28 years of service, he rose to the rank of Warrant Officer First Class (WO1) and was appointed Regimental Sergeant Major.
+During that time he served on operations in Bosnia, Kosovo, Iraq and Northern Ireland.
+He was awarded the General Officer NI Commendation for his actions in Derryard PVCP, the Queen's Commendation for Bravery (for saving the lives of enemy soldiers) and the NATO Meritorious Service Medal.
 He was commissioned from the ranks in 2005, gaining promotion to captain.

 During the Afghanistan War, as part of the Operational Mentoring and Liaison Team, Captain Beattie was part of an operation to retake the town of Garmsir in Helmand Province.
 As a result of his actions during the intense fighting over several days, he was recommended for, and subsequently awarded, the Military Cross.

 Following his return from Afghanistan, Beattie published the first of two books, An Ordinary Soldier, which became an immediate best seller in the United Kingdom and propelled him into the public eye.
 Beattie's follow-up book was Task Force Helmand.
+He wrote and published a further book, Reaper, but as he moved into a new career this was not universally advertised.